andyatkinson/andyatkinson.github.io/_posts/2024-04-15-hacking-postgres-podcast-andrew-atkinson.md

 Recently I listened to this episode with Burak Yucesoy of Ubicloud.
 Burak has worked on various extensions too like [postgres-hll](https://github.com/citusdata/postgresql-hll), "high cardinality estimates" using the HyperLogLog data structure.
 This extension is also mentioned in the book.

-I also enjoyed the episode with Bertrand Drouvot as the guest.
+I also enjoyed the episode with Bertrand Drouvot as the guest: <https://tembo.io/blog/hacking-postgres-ep9>.
 Bertrand covered some of these items:

 - pgsentinel <https://github.com/pgsentinel/pgsentinel>
 - explain.dalibo.com for plan visualization. <https://explain.dalibo.com/>